Contribution auditor in Paris : In-kind contribution valuation (commissaire aux apports)

 - A total in-kind contribution value at or below 50% of the share capital.

-If any condition is missing, the appointment becomes mandatory again.
+If a single condition is missing, the appointment becomes mandatory again.
 Under a waiver, shareholders remain jointly and severally liable to third parties for the value assigned to the contributions for five years (articles L.223-9 and L.227-1 of the French Commercial Code).
 This joint and several liability is often underestimated, which is why many firms recommend a voluntary appointment even when not legally required.

 Worked example (illustrative).
 You form a SAS with €100,000 of capital: €30,000 in cash plus in-kind contributions of a vehicle (€8,000), equipment (€22,000) and goodwill (€40,000).
 No single contribution exceeds €30,000, but the total in-kind value (€70,000) is 70% of the capital, far more than half: the waiver is impossible and a contribution auditor is mandatory.
 Conversely, if the goodwill were contributed for only €15,000 (total in-kind €45,000, i.e. 45% of capital), both conditions would be met and a unanimous waiver would be possible.
 We check this calculation right from your company formation.